metauni/metauni.github.io/mag/index.md

 * [Apple iPad](https://www.apple.com/au/shop/buy-ipad/ipad-10-2/64gb-space-grey-wifi) with Apple Pencil (~AUD$650)
 * Apple iPad Pro with Apple Pencil (~AUD$1650)

 In some countries Roblox may not be available through the Store for your device, in which case you should go with the USB tablet plugged into your PC.
+The USB tablets may not have a built-in screen, but when you hover the pen above a graphics tablet, the mouse onscreen follows your pen.

 What doesn't work: